hwh98/Ensemble-Classification-Using-Multi-split-Deep-Rule-Forests/README.md

 You can install the all required R packages by running `package_installaion.R`

 ## Usage
-How to train the multi-split DRF model?
+How to train the multi-split DRF model on poker dataset?

 If you have Rstudio, you can train the model by simply run the `train.R`